Compositional Generalisation with Structured Reordering and Fertility Layers: Related Work

 \citet{herzig-berant-2021-span} use a neural chart parser and induce latent trees with an approach similar to hard EM.
 Their model assumes that one input token corresponds to a single leaf in the tree. \citet{zheng-lapata-2022-disentangled} re-encode the input and partially generated output with a transformer for every decoding step to reduce entanglement and show considerable gains in structural generalisation.

 There has also been work inspired by quasi-synchronous grammars (QCFGs, \citet{smith-eisner-2006-quasi}). \citet{shaw-etal-2021-compositional} heuristically induce a QCFG and create an ensemble of a QCFG-based parser and a seq2seq model. \citet{qiu-data-aug} use similar QCFGs for data augmentation for a seq2seq model.
 Our approach does not require constructing a grammar.
-Finally, \citet{kim-2021-nqscfg} introduce neural QCFGs which perform well on compositional generalisation tasks but are very compute-intensive.
+Finally, \citet{kim-2021-nqscfg} introduces neural QCFGs which perform well on compositional generalisation tasks but are very compute-intensive.

 Closest to our work is that of \citet{wang2021structured} who reorder phrases and use a monotonic attention mechanism on top.
-Our approach differs from theirs by (i) using fertility instead of monotonic attention, which parameterises alignments differently, and (ii) by \textit{first} applying the fertility and then the reordering of phrases, our model can directly create alignments where output tokens aligned to the same input token do not have to be consecutive.
-We also use fertility to predict the length instead of using an end-of-sequence token.
-Finally, they use an LSTM-based decoder network.
-We found that a simpler decoder can generalise better.
+Our approach differs from theirs in several important aspects: (i) we use fertility instead of monotonic attention, which parameterises alignments differently; (ii) we apply the fertility step first and \textit{then} reorder the phrases, so our model can directly create alignments where output tokens aligned to the same input token do not have to be consecutive; (iii) we predict the length as the sum of the fertilities and not with an end-of-sequence token; (iv) they use an LSTM-based decoder network whereas we found that a simpler decoder can generalise better.